Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 I've a thing for overscan!

-The Atari ST/e might not officially support overscan but that hasn't stopped many games, demos, programs and more from making use of it.
+The Atari ST/e might not officially support overscan but that hasn't stopped many games, demos, and programs from making use of it.
 There's a lot out there with many already featured here on AtariCrypt not to mention the ability to activate overscan within GEM.
-Yep, the Atari ST is a versatile machine and often underrated.
+The Atari ST is a versatile machine and often underrated.

-The process is simple but I had difficulties with the palettes because I'm not gifted when it comes to art!!
+The process is simple but I had difficulties with the palettes because I'm not gifted in pixel art!!
 Hence the reason Milla is in greyscale and the dog is red, not brown.
-Also, it's worth noting that I found it easier to create the blocks using my Mac but there are online tools available to split images.
+It's worth noting that I found it easier to create the blocks using my Mac but there are online tools available to split images.

-Six test images are already on the floppy plus you also have the ability to create your own.
+Six test images are on the floppy plus you can create your own.
 This set of image blocks [by Killer D] should give you an understanding of what's expected from budding artists?
 But even those without any skills (me!!) should be fine, so why not give this program a playtest to see what overscan goodies you can create?

-This is a belting program and I've enjoyed dabbling!
+This is a belting program to enjoy dabbling!
 Let me know what you think of it in the comments below.

 Wednesday, May 29, 2024